 Do you have your Reservation Confirmation Letter with your confirmation number?

 Do you have a map of the Aquarium?

 Do you have the bus parking permit from your confirmation package to post on the dashboard of your bus?

 Do you have the bus parking directions and pricing?
 The Aquarium has no on-site bus parking.

 Have you made your deposit?
-Final payment will be due one week prior or upon arrival, depending on the program you booked.
+Final payment will be due one week prior.
 If you do not have payment in full by the deadline, your group may be refused admission.